chaitanyachow1729/NumberPlateDetection_RSA/README.md

 And We Used pytesseract for the detected number plate from the model.

-Once we extract the number palte.
+Once we extract the number plate.
 We send this as a input to RSA function which helps to encrypt the text

 The encrypted text will be stored in the database and once you press the decrypt in the web app.
-You will get the decrypted output and it will be stored in the Firebase database aswell.
+You will get the decrypted output and it will be stored in the Firebase database as well.
 <img width="905" alt="second" src="https://user-images.githubusercontent.com/110091047/204407990-64ee2d6e-50c7-42f0-8104-303fb2454797.png">

 <img width="904" alt="03" src="https://user-images.githubusercontent.com/110091047/204408054-f816bb70-9db6-41d5-964a-47815919110c.png">